bcychew/stressmanagementapp/README.md

 This is the web application for Computer Science Final Project CM 3070.

-The title of the application is stress management.
+The title of the application is Stress Management.